 Safety has been a significant concern for the communities near MD 210 because cars frequently speed, occasionally leading to severe crashes and fatalities.
-There have been multiple pedestrian fatalities along years, including high-profile incidents that have led members of the communities nearby to refer to MD 210 as the "highway of death."
+There have been multiple pedestrian fatalities along MD 210 in recent Figure 2 Pedestrian Walking along Roadway in the Project Area years, including high-profile incidents that have led members of the communities nearby to refer to MD 210 as the "highway death."
 For this reason, prior to a December 2022 virtual public meeting, the State Highway be separated from mainline MD 210.
 When the concepts were presented at this meeting, the attendees were receptive and supported the project proposal.